 In this international recipe feature, my travel blogging friend Jan shares with us the tastiest Swiss Raclette recipe you will find online!

 Note: this post contains affiliate links.
-If you decide to buy through my links I get a small commission to help fund this blog.
+If you decide to buy through any of these links I receive a small commission (at no extra cost to you).
 Visit my disclosure page for more info.

 Hi, I’m Jan!

 I’m American but have been living in Switzerland for 27 years.
 I’ve learned a lot about Swiss food over the years and I love any kind of cheese, especially the cheese dish called ‘raclette’.

 This Swiss specialty dates back to the 1300s and was originally eaten by peasants in the Alpine mountain regions of Switzerland.